 The Blackhawks ended up winning the game 6-4, eventually clinching the 1991 Presidents’ Trophy.
 All of the stats from the game itself (goals, assists, individual penalty minutes) can be found here.

-The St. Patrick’s Day Massacre epitomizes what Hawks and Blues hockey was like back in that time period.
+The St. Patrick’s Day Massacre is still one of the most memorable and defining moments in franchise history.
+It epitomizes what Blackhawks hockey was like back in that era.